axano/CLARIFIER/README.md

 ## License

-This project is licensed under the GNU GPL licence - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GNU GPLv3 licence - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments